abhayagiri/beginning-our-day/manuscripts/lpp.md

 receive the first arrow skillfully and not look for ways to be struck by the second, third, or fourth arrow.

-# Not Reaching For The Stars
+# Not Reaching for the Stars

 ## Luang Por Pasanno